ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_updating.rst

 .. code-block:: yaml

   # https://github.com/ansible-collections/community.postgresql/issues/NUM
-  # We should also run the same tasks with check_mode: yes.
+  # We should also run the same tasks with check_mode: true.
 We omit it here for simplicity.
   - name: Test for new_option, create new user WITHOUT the attribute community.postgresql.postgresql_user:
       name: test_user